Automation Rules

 You can also utilize Slack incoming webhooks (opens new window) to send alerts.

-• channel or webhook URL - String - destination for the message
+channel or webhook URL Yes string Destination of the message

-• message (optional) - String - if not set, Insights will construct a default message from the Action Item
+message No string If not set, Insights will construct a default message from the Action Item

-• isWebhook (optional) - Boolean - set to true if the first parameter is a webhook URL
+isWebhook No boolean set to true if the first parameter is a webhook URL

 # Examples